education.vic.gov.au

 A whole-school approach to EAL programming and provision

 Catering for the language and literacy development of EAL learners is a long-term, shared school community commitment.
 The most effective EAL provision involves a whole-school approach.
-This means that EAL learners and their families are acknowledged, consulted, included, and active participants in the school community.
+This means that EAL learners and their families are acknowledged, consulted and included, so they can be active participants in the school community.
 It also means:

 • targeted EAL programs are provided for students with the greatest learning needs